 Figure 2 maps the spatial distribution of soil pH, nitrogen, carbon and phosphorus by tercile.
 Figure 3 maps recommendations for the type of NPK (or neither) as produced by NARL.
-Visual inspection of these maps suggests that the values of these variables are spatially correlated.
+Visual inspection of maps of suggest that the values of these variables are spatially correlated.
 These visual impressions are confirmed by additional measures of spatial correlation.
-Columns 1 and 2 of Table 2 show that the measured intra-cluster correlation (ICC) using the 2011 sample of farmers (with several plots) as clusters is between 0.23 (zinc) and 0.74 (copper).4

-We note, however, that some of this variation might come from measurement error.
-For instance, in the 2014 sample, where two soil samples from the same farm were sent for blind testing, the ICC ranges between 0.04 (copper) and 0.80 (nitrogen).
-For soil pH, the ICC is 0.74.5

-Columns 3 and 4 show the measured ICC of soil characteristics using the primary school as the cluster variable.
-We use primary schools as our main way to denote a community, as they are local landmarks and there is often no other consistent name to refer to villages.
-In this case, for the 2011 sample, the ICC ranges between 0.06 (zinc) and 0.47 (copper), and in 2014, it ranges between 0.02 (iron) and 0.19 (carbon).6
+First, columns 1 and 2 of Table 2 show that the measured intra-cluster correlation (ICC) using farmers (with several plots) as clusters is between 0.23 (Zinc) and 0.74 (Copper) in 2011.
+In 2014, the range is between 0.04 (Copper) and 0.79 (Nitrogen).
+Columns 3 and 4 of this table show that the measured ICC of soil characteristics using the original primary school as cluster variable.
+Primary schools are local landmarks, and we consistently use them to denote an area.
+In 2011, the ICC is between 0.06 (Zinc) and 0.47 (Copper) and in 2014 it was between 0.01 (iron) and 0.55 (Calcium).

-Neighbors' results are predictive of soil characteristics and recommendations.
-In-
+Second, neighbors' results are predictive of soil characteristics and recommendations.
+Including neighbors' characteristics reduces the mean square error (MSE) of the prediction compared to using overall means of the corresponding variables using data from all soil tests in the sample.
+Column 3 of Table 2 shows that using the mean of the soil characteristics of farmers that live in the same school area can reduces the MSE of prediction compared to using the overall mean for most characteristics.
+For instance, using school (area) means reduces the MSE of prediction for soil pH by between 12 and 28%, for carbon (15-20%), Copper (10-39%), and nitrogen (10-16%).
+However, for Iron and Zinc the MSE of the prediction in fact increases.

+Finally, Figure 4 shows the predictiveness of the information for different distances

-4Note that for this year this is not a measure of the test-retest correlation since for most farmers with more than one soil test, one test was taken from the fertilized parts of their land and the other one from unfertilized parts.
-The measured ICC increases (to between 0.45 (zinc) and 0.79 (copper) when the variables are (log-) transformed to alleviate the influence of outliers.
+4Note that this is not a measure of the test-retest correlation since for most farmers with more than one soil test, one test was taken from the fertilized parts of their land and the other one from unfertilized parts.
+The measured ICC increases (to between 0.45 (Zinc) and 0.79 (Copper) when the variables are (log-) transformed to alleviate the influence of outliers.